-Effective upon implementation of the Select and Premier Healthcare Plans the County agrees to contribute the actual cost up to \$17.00 per biweekly pay period, directly to the Central Parking District, for eligible employees who work in the Downtown Core Area, as defined in the report on Employee Parking in Downtown Stockton as adopted by the Board of Supervisors February 13, 2001.
-Eligible employees utilizing parking lots that are not part of the Central Parking District will be reimbursed the actual amount of their monthly parking receipt up to \$36.83 per month as submitted with a County Expense Reimbursement Claim form through their departments normal reimbursement process.
+The County agrees to contribute one hundred percent (100%) of the actual cost per biweekly pay period, directly to the Central Parking District, for eligible employees who work in the Downtown Core Area, as defined in the report on Employee Parking in Downtown Stockton as adopted by the Board of Supervisors February 13, 2001.
+Eligible employees utilizing parking lots that are not part of the Central Parking District will be reimbursed one hundred percent (100%) of the actual amount of their monthly parking receipt as submitted with a County Expense Reimbursement Claim form through their department's normal reimbursement process.